nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/global_config.md

     **Required** -- The name of the dataset, for documentation purposes.

 `VISITS`
-    **Required** -- List of unique visit IDs in the manifest.
+    **Required** -- List of unique {term}`visit IDs <Visit ID>` in the manifest.
 The Nipoppy CLI will raise an error if the manifest contains visits that are not in this list.

 `SESSIONS`
-    List of unique session IDs in the manifest.
-If not specified, this will be inferred to be the same as the {term}`visits`.
+    List of unique BIDS-compliant {term}`session IDs <Session ID>` (labels) in the manifest.
+If not specified, this will be inferred to be the same as the visits.
 The Nipoppy CLI will raise an error if the manifest contains sessions that are not in this list.
 ```

 ### Imaging data organization